 Clara says she repeats this phrase to herself often during the day, and it helps her stop feeling lost.
 “This mantra helps me have a clearer, more empty mind for other things like my sons, my work, my art, etc. I need to have NEW thoughts so I can feel NEW things.
 Here’s another thought I repeat to myself: ‘I am a very pretty woman’ and ‘have so much to offer a man in a new relationship.’”

 These thoughts lift her up and make her feel better.
-She found her old thought patterns made her feel really bad about herself, so she stopped thinking them!
-How’s that for an easy, practical way to stop feeling lost without a relationship?
+She found her old thought patterns made her feel terrible, so she stopped thinking them!
+How’s that for a simple tip on how to stop feeling lost without a relationship?

-Changing your thought patterns is a great way to overcoming feelings of loss when a relationship ends — especially if you find the thoughts that work for you.
+Changing your thought patterns is a great way to stop feeling lost and lonely when a relationship ends — especially if you find the thoughts that work for you.
 And what works for you depends on why you feel lost to begin with.

-1. Identify the specific reason you feel so lost
+1. Identify the specific reason you feel lost

 If you’re dealing with a divorce after 55 years of marriage, you may feel lost because you’ve been doing life with your husband for five decades.
 If you lost a relationship with your first love, you feel lost because this is your first experience with a breakup, or a broken heart.
 If your loss surrounds a family rift or fight with your best friend, then you feel lost without a relationship that anchored your very identity.